-5.3.2 Freight Terminology: Freight or shipping terms should always be included in a contract which you have initiated with a particular vendor.
+5.3.3 Freight Terminology and Loss/Damage: Freight or shipping terms should always be included in a contract.
 Purchase orders should have a specified point of origin and destination plus carrier to be used.
 Misunderstanding of the freight terms may cause problems in the receiving end of the purchase.
 In accordance with the National Institute of Governmental Purchasing's (NIGP) Public Procurement Dictionary of Terms (2008), the definitions for Free on Board (F.O.B.)
 Destination and Free on Board (F.O.B.)
 Origin are noted as follows: